 Can a plane fly on one engine?

-If an engine fails mid-flight, the plane will not be able to maintain its altitude but it will safely continue flying.
+If an engine fails mid-flight, the plane will not maintain its altitude, but it will safely continue flying.

 Certain Plane Engines Require More Rigorous Tests

-ETOPS stands for ‘Extended range Twin-engine Operational Performance Standard’ and applies to twin engine aircraft on routes with a diversion time of more than one hour.
+ETOPS stands for ‘Extended-range Twin-engine Operational Performance Standard’ and applies to twin-engine aircraft on routes with a diversion time of more than one hour.
 It indicates the time that a commercial aircraft is allowed to fly away from the nearest suitable airport.
-If one of its engines stop working, it will be capable to return to this airport on a single engine.
+If one of its engines stops working, it will be capable of returning to this airport on a single-engine.

-ETOPS 240 means that the aeroplane can fly as far as up to 240 minutes (even on one engine) to the nearest suitable airport, because it has been reliably proven to do so.
+ETOPS 240 means that the airplane can fly as far as up to 240 minutes (even on one engine) to the nearest suitable airport because it has been reliably proven to do so.